CumulusNetworks/docs/content/cumulus-linux-517/System-Configuration/Authentication-Authorization-and-Accounting/FIPS.md

 ## FIPS Restricted Configurations

-When you enable FIPS mode, NVUE blocks the following configurations that use non-FIPS compliant algorithms:
+When you enable FIPS mode, NVUE blocks the following configurations that use non-FIPS compliant algorithms.
+If you try to enable FIPS with any of these configurations present, NVUE rejects the apply and displays the specific violations.

 | Feature | Restriction | Blocked Configuration |
 | ------- | ----------- | --------------------- |